darthtrevino/sigma.js/src/plugins/sigma.renderers.parallelEdges/README.md

 ## Utils

-This plugin modifies functions `sigma.utils.getQuadraticControlPoint` and `sigma.utils.getSelfLoopControlPoints` with an optional amplitude modifier parameters.
+This plugin modifies functions `sigma.utils.geom.getQuadraticControlPoint` and `sigma.utils.getSelfLoopControlPoints` with an optional amplitude modifier parameters.